 Ans.

-Scrum Roles

 Overview

 There are three core roles in Scrum: The Product Owner, The Scrum Master, and the Development Team (also called the Scrum Team).
 These are the people responsible for completing the project objectives.
 The roles and responsibilities of the traditional project manager are divided among all the core roles.